Diz138/PL-2021-2022-xPvsPoints/README.md

 ![image](https://github.com/Diz138/PL-2021-2022-xPvsPoints/blob/master/images/sketch_iteration2.png)
 On my second iteration I noticed that I was using the two channels (color and line type) to represent the same value, so I instead thought of the idea of using color to highlight the portions of the season in which there was a a big difference in xP and Points.
 [![image](https://github.com/Diz138/PL-2021-2022-xPvsPoints/blob/master/images/LineChartwithLogos.png)](https://vizhub.com/Diz138/3ec5b64a2ef94d32a922ecd4445d9089)
 This is my current implementation of my sketches.
-I just added the x and y axes and am hoping to change the scatterplot to a line/scatterplot in the coming days.
+I just added the logos at the top of the chart instead of the dropdown menu.

 ## Questions & Tasks